k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

    The Direct Call mode performs rather better: It does not need to complete the population of all entities in a predefined table before starting the task execution.
 The task execution consumes the output cursor of the SELECT statement and executes the task on any chunk of consumed entities.
 Due to this behavior, **the Direct Call mode does not fit a Business Entity with multiple root LUs that must run on the same entity list**.

 2. **Indirect call** — the indirect call **creates and populates a dedicated table in the TDM DB**.
 The table is created for each execution using the naming convention: `entity_list_<task exe_id>`.
 The task execution's batch process runs a SELECT query from the newly created table to get the task's entities.
-The table is dropped from the DB once the task execution is completed.
+Once the task execution is completed, the table is dropped from the DB.

    Note that previous TDM versions populated the entities into a dedicated Cassandra table in **k2view_tdm** keyspace.
-From TDM 8.1 onwards, the entity table is created in the TDM DB.
+From TDM V8.1 onwards, the entity table is created in the TDM DB.

 ## Custom Logic Flow — Implementation Steps